 A WorldRemit app has been developed for Apple and Android devices.
 By using the WorldRemit app you can access your account at any time and use its core features; such as initiating new payments or tracking the status of in-progress transfers.

 The registration process is quick and takes around 2 minutes.
 All you need to do is enter your name, email address and a password.

-Before you can commence transferring funds, you first need to provide proof of identification so WorldRemit can verify your account.
-Typically this will require providing two types of documents:
+Before you can commence transferring funds with WorldRemit, you will first need to verify your identity.
+This will typically require providing two types of documents:

 - Photo identification, such as a passport or drivers licence